9 Option Pricing - Black-Scholes Model

 - \(p\) = price of a European put option

-- \(S\) = current stock price
+- \(S_0\) = current stock price

-- \(K\) = option strike price
+- \(K\) = strike price

 - \(T\) = time to expiration (in years)

-The core equations are:
+The option prices are:

-\[c = S_0 N(d_1) - K e^{-rT} N(d_2)\] \[p = K e^{-rT} N(-d_2) - S_0 N(-d_1)\]
+\[ c = S_0 N(d_1) - K e^{-rT} N(d_2) \] \[ p = K e^{-rT} N(-d_2) - S_0 N(-d_1) \]

 Where:

-\[d_1 = \frac{\ln (S_0 / K) + (r + \sigma^2 / 2)T}{\sigma \sqrt{T}}\] \[d_2 = d_1 - \sigma \sqrt{T}\]
+\[ d_1 = \frac{\ln(S_0 / K) + (r + \frac{1}{2} \sigma^2)T}{\sigma \sqrt{T}}, \quad d_2 = d_1 - \sigma \sqrt{T} \]

-9.1.3 The \(N(x)\) Function
+The \(N(x)\) Function

-\[d_1 = \frac{\ln (42/40) + (0.1 + 0.2^2 / 2) \times 0.5 }{0.2 \sqrt{0.5}} = 0.7693\] \[d_2 = 0.7693 - 0.2 \sqrt{0.5} = 0.6278\]
+\[ d_1 = \frac{\ln(42/40) + (0.1 + 0.2^2 / 2) \times 0.5}{0.2 \sqrt{0.5}} = 0.7693 \] \[ d_2 = 0.7693 - 0.2 \sqrt{0.5} = 0.6278 \]

-- \(N(0.7693) = 0.7791\); \(N(0.6278) = 0.7349\);
+- \(N(0.7693) = 0.7791\), \(N(0.6278) = 0.7349\)

-- \(N(-0.7693) = 0.2209\); \(N(-0.6278) = 0.2651\).
+- \(N(-0.7693) = 0.2209\), \(N(-0.6278) = 0.2651\)

-\[K e^{-rT} = 40 e^{-0.1 \times 0.5} = 38.049\]
+\[ K e^{-rT} = 40 e^{-0.1 \times 0.5} = 38.049 \]

-\[c = 42 \times 0.7791 - 38.049 \times 0.7349 = 4.76\] \[p = 38.049 \times 0.2651 - 42 \times 0.2209 = 0.81\]
+\[ c = 42 \times 0.7791 - 38.049 \times 0.7349 = 4.76 \] \[ p = 38.049 \times 0.2651 - 42 \times 0.2209 = 0.81 \]

 9.2 Interpretation of \(N(d_1)\) and \(N(d_2)\)

-\[c = e^{-rT} N(d_2) \left( S_0 e^{rT} N(d_1) / N(d_2) - K \right)\]
+\[ c = e^{-rT} N(d_2) \left( \frac{S_0 e^{rT} N(d_1)}{N(d_2)} - K \right) \]

-- \(S_0 e^{rT} N(d_1) / N(d_2)\): Expected stock price in a risk-neutral world if option is exercised.
+- \(\frac{S_0 e^{rT} N(d_1)}{N(d_2)}\): Expected stock price if the option is exercised

 9.3 Properties of the Black-Scholes Formula